Joshi004/transcription_air/README.md

 Once processing is complete:
 - Click **"View & Play"** to open the synchronized player
 - Audio player at the top
-- Transcript segments below with speaker labels
+- Transcript segments below with timestamps
 - Active segment highlights automatically as audio plays
 - Click any segment to jump to that timestamp